solectrus/hosting/guide/external-server/README.md

 Order your server:

 - Go to https://console.hetzner.cloud/projects
-- Select "New project", name it "Solectrus", open the project
+- Select "New project", name it "SOLECTRUS", open the project
 - Select "Add server"
 - Location: Select a location near you
 - Image: Select "Apps", then "Docker CE"